vitessio/website/content/en/docs/reference/vschema.md

 aliases: ['/docs/schema-management/vschema/']
 ---

+## VSchemas describe how to shard data

 VSchema stands for Vitess Schema.
 In contrast to a traditional database schema that contains metadata about tables, a VSchema contains metadata about how tables are organized across keyspaces and shards.
 Simply put, it contains the information needed to make Vitess look like a single database server.

 For example, the VSchema will contain the information about the sharding key for a sharded table.
 When the application issues a query with a WHERE clause that references the key, the VSchema information will be used to route the query to the appropriate shard.

+## Sharded keyspaces require a VSchema

+A VSchema is needed to tie together all the databases that Vitess manages.
+For a very trivial setup where there is only one unsharded keyspace, there is no need to specify a VSchema because Vitess will know that there is no other place to route a query.

+If you have multiple unsharded keyspaces, you can still avoid defining a VSchema in one of two ways:

+1. Connect to a keyspace and all queries are sent to it.
+2. Connect to Vitess without specifying a keyspace, but use qualified names for tables, like `keyspace.table` in your queries.

+However, once the setup exceeds the above complexity, VSchemas become a necessity.
+Vitess has a [working demo](https://github.com/vitessio/vitess/tree/master/examples/demo) of VSchemas.

 ## Sharding Model